PrzypisPowszechny/pp/README.md

 Installing new python packages:
 `$ sudo docker-compose run web pip install ...`

-Moving around _inside/- the container: `$ sudo docker-compose run web bach`
+Moving around _inside/- the container: `$ sudo docker-compose run web bash`
 From _inside_ you can of course also run migrations, pip install or do anything...

 All other operation can be run in similar manner: `$ sudo docker-compose run web COMMAND...`